Government Affairs Council

 The PDMI's Government Affairs Council follows all regulatory developments affecting the performance-driven and direct-to-consumer marketing industries.
 The Council weighs in on behalf of members where and when it's deemed appropriate by PDMI staff and members.
 Its members will also highlight important information in PDMI publications on various regulatory and legal developments at the federal, state, and local levels.

-Linda Goldstein is co-leader of BakerHostetler’s Advertising, Marketing & Digital Media team.
+Linda Goldstein is a member of BakerHostetler’s Advertising, Marketing & Digital Media team.
 She provides advertising counsel and regulatory advice to leading Fortune 500 and Fortune 100 companies.
 She represents clients in investigative and enforcement proceedings brought by the Federal Trade Commission (FTC), state attorneys general, district attorneys, and other federal and state agencies.
 Goldstein spends a considerable portion of her time advising clients on how to minimize the legal risks associated with mobile marketing, e-retail, social influencers, native advertising, email and telemarketing, and more.
 Goldstein’s commentary has appeared in The New York Times, The Wall Street Journal, CNBC, NBC’s TODAY Show, Adweek, Advertising Age, and the National Law Journal.

 Leonard Gordon, co-chair of Venable’s Advertising and Marketing Group, is a skilled litigator who leverages his significant experience working for the Federal Trade Commission (FTC) to help protect his clients’ interests and guide their business activity.
 Gordon regularly represents companies and individuals in investigations and litigation with the FTC, state attorneys general, the Department of Justice (DOJ), and the Consumer Financial Protection Bureau (CFPB).
 He also represents clients in business-to-business and class-action litigation involving both consumer protection and antitrust issues.